Kataman7/PicoDeon/README.md

-# PicoDeon, a chromatique MIDI Keyboard Project
+# PicoDeon, a chromatic MIDI Keyboard Project

 Welcome to the repository of my diatonic MIDI keyboard project.
 This project involves the design and construction of a diatonic MIDI keyboard with a PCB, an acrylic case, and utilizes the QMK framework for programming the Raspberry Pi Pico microcontroller.

 <img src="./img/picodeon front.png" alt="Picodeon Front View">
 <img src="./img/picodeon back.png" alt="Picodeon Back View">

-## The Excellence of Diatonic Keyboards
+## The Excellence of chromatic Keyboards

 Diatonic keyboards offer an exceptional platform for musical composition and performance.
 Here's why: